jonas-45/Bookstore/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Add a form to enable users add their own books
 - [ ] Allows users to edit and delete books

 <p align="right">(<a href="#readme-top">back to top</a>)</p>